MARKET SNAPSHOT: Stocks Rally As Fears Ease Over Hurricane Irma, North Korea

 Continue Reading Below

-U.S. stocks booked losses last week (http://www.marketwatch.com/story/wall-street-stocks-set-for-losses-as-life-threatening-irma-aims-for-florida-2017-09-08) as investors fretted that Hurricane Irma, which made landfall in the Florida Keys on Sunday, would cause massive devastation.

-Irma was downgraded to a Category 1 storm early Monday after tearing a destructive path across South Florida on Sunday.
-The hurricane, due to be downgraded to a tropical storm, is expected to hit Tampa and Orlando early Monday and Tallahassee later in the afternoon.
-Irma has left at least 4 million residents without power.
+Hurricane Irma was downgraded to a Category 1 storm early Monday after tearing a destructive path across South Florida on Sunday.
+The hurricane was expected to hit Tallahassee later in the afternoon.
+Irma has left about 6 million residents without power.

 Continue Reading Below